Doris Ulmann

 Doris Ulmann (May 29, 1882 – August 28, 1934) was an American photographer, best known for her portraits of the people of Appalachia, particularly craftsmen and musicians, made between 1928 and 1934.
+She collaborated with writer Julia Peterkin on Roll, Jordan, Roll.

 Life and career

 Doris Ulmann was a native of New York City, the daughter of Bernhard and Gertrude (Mass) Ulmann.
 Educated at the Ethical Culture Fieldston School, a socially liberal organization that championed individual worth regardless of ethnic background or economic condition and Columbia University, she intended to become a teacher of psychology.
 Her interest in photography was at first a hobby but after 1918 she devoted herself to the art professionally.